game-exchange-token/gxt/README.md

 ## Extism API
 By exposing the API as an Extism plugin its possible to use the library in every language that is supported as a host language by Extism.

+To build the crate as an Extism plugin, make sure you build from within the `gxt-api-extism` directory.
+Otherwise it will try to use the JS backend for `getrandom`, which is defined as the default for wasm so that the crate can be included in rust web projects without having to set the backend themselves.

+## WASM API
+If you want to import the crate into your web/node.js project, you can build the `gxt-wasm` crate with `wasm-pack` for the target you need.

+Make sure you run wasm-pack from inside the `gxt-wasm` directory so that it picks up all the optimization options.

 ## C# API
 Ready to use C# DLL, which loads the library through Extism, so we don't have to deploy the native library.